 Art, mystery and wealth: two centuries, two lives.

 Megan’s world is destroyed when her husband dies suddenly.
 Still grieving, she receives a mysterious package from Cornwall that jolts her out of her cloistered world.
 It contains a century-old journal.
-From her home in New Zealand she embarks on a journey of personal renewal to find her past, exposing secrets that change her life and involving the Italian art world.
+From her home in New Zealand she embarks on a journey of personal renewal to find her past, exposing secrets that change her life.
+Along the way she finds Italian artists plays a large part in her discovery.
 Can she also find love again?

 The PastFinders Books, social history narratives about family, love and renewal.